JuliaPhysics/Measurements.jl/docs/index.rst

 involving them, and easily get the uncertainty of the result according to `linear error propagation theory
 <https://en.wikipedia.org/wiki/Propagation_of_uncertainty>`__.
 This library is
-written in the `Julia <http://julialang.org/>`__, a modern high-level, high-performance dynamic programming language designed for technical computing.
+written in `Julia <http://julialang.org/>`__, a modern high-level, high-performance dynamic programming language designed for technical computing.

-These are the main fetures of the package:
+The main features of the package are:

 - Support for most mathematical operations available in Julia standard library involving real and complex numbers.
 All existing functions that accept